petivagyok16/new-user-form/README.md

 ## Library
 The main part of the codebase can be found under the libs/ folder

-## Development server
+## How to start the app
+After installing all the dependencies `npm install`,\

-Run `npm start` for a dev server.
+run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests
 For running the app frame tests use: `npm run test`\